-The table below sets forth information regarding ownership of our common stock by the selling stockholders on June 22, 2001 and the shares of common stock to be sold by them under this prospectus.
+The table below sets forth information regarding ownership of our common stock by the selling stockholders on October 19, 2001 and the shares of common stock to be sold by them under this prospectus.
 Beneficial ownership is determined in accordance with SEC rules and includes voting or investment power with respect to the securities.
 Except as indicated by footnote, and subject to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all shares of common stock shown as beneficially owned by them.
-SEC rules require that the number of shares of common stock outstanding used in calculating the percentage for each listed person includes the shares of common stock underlying warrants held by such person that are exercisable within 60 days of June 22, 2001.
+SEC rules require that the number of shares of common stock outstanding used in calculating the percentage for each listed person includes the shares of common stock underlying warrants or options held by such person that are exercisable within 60 days of October 19, 2001.
+As of October 19, 2001, 10,124,412 shares of common stock were outstanding.

-We have filed with the SEC, under the Securities Act of 1933, a registration statement on Form S-3, of which this prospectus forms a part, with respect to the resale of the securities from time to time on the Nasdaq SmallCap Market or in privately-negotiated transactions and have agreed to prepare and file such amendments and supplements to the registration statement as may be necessary to keep the registration statement effective until the earlier of (i) , 2004, or (ii) the date on which the selling stockholders have sold all of the shares of common stock.
+We have filed with the SEC, under the Securities Act of 1933, a registration statement on Form S-3, of which this prospectus forms a part, with respect to the resale of the securities from time to time on the Nasdaq SmallCap Market or in privately-negotiated transactions and have agreed to prepare and file such amendments and supplements to the registration statement as may be necessary to keep the registration statement effective until the earlier of (i) , 2004, (ii) the date when the selling stockholders may sell all of the shares of common stock under Rule 144 without volume or other restrictions or limits, or (iii) the date on which the selling stockholders have sold all of the shares of common stock.